Last Updated on January 26, 2023 by Lori Geurin

-Overthinking can manifest as physical symptoms, such as headaches, stomachaches, and fatigue.
+Overthinking can manifest as physical symptoms, such as muscle tension, anxiety disorders, headaches, stomachaches, and fatigue.
 This is because we activate the fight or flight response in our bodies when we ruminate.[*] This response is meant to protect us from danger, but it’s not meant to be constantly activated.
 When it is, it takes a toll on our physical health.

 Why Do We Overthink?

 There are many reasons why we overthink things.
 One reason is that our brains are wired to look for threats.
 This is because, in the past, it was essential for our survival to be on the lookout for predators and other dangers.

 Nowadays, we don’t have to worry about being eaten by a lion, but our brains still look for threats.
 This can lead us to overthink things that are not actually dangerous.